sim102/M5-Accuracy---Price-Forecasting/README.md

 5. Create a submission file.

 Part 1 ~ 3 were committed by Kihyun and the remaining parts were committed by others.

+## Things to improve

+We used Validation dataset for visualization and Calendar and Price dataset for the forecasting.

+We could possibly include validation data for learning to improve the model.